danrot/danrot.github.io/_posts/2023-10-28-git-bisect-and-the-importance-of-a-clean-history.md

 bootstrapping of the application and therefore every program execution fails.
 In that case, **the `git bisect` command is rendered useless since developers using it cannot tell if the error they are looking for appears in the current commit or if the program already failed before the error could appear**.

+*Edit: [Apparently there is also the possibility to skip commits during the `git bisect` process by executing `git bisect skip`.](https://lemmy.ml/comment/8081974) I did not know about that when initially writing this blog post.
+This might work somehow, but this feature is definitely easier to handle and produces better results with clean commits.*

 **So having a clean and healthy branch is not just an academic exercise, if features like `git bisect` should be used having a clean history is non-optional.** And it would really be a pity to not be able to use one of git's most awesome